xieyuheng/inner/topics/homotopy-type-theory/cubical-type-theory.md

 }
 ```

-Inference rules of the basic type theory:
+Figure 1: Inference rules of the basic type theory:

 ```whereabouts
 TODO